billpg/HashBack/README.md

 Despite this, the fact that a request with an Authorization header will trigger a second GET request might be used as a denial-of-service attack.
 For this reason, it may be prudent for an server to track IP address blocks with a history of making bad POST requests and rejecting subsequent requests that originate from these blocks.

-This exchange normally requires a pre-existing relationship between the participants, but it isn't unreasonable to suppose that open servers might exist that will take authentication requests with any valid URL as the `VerifyUrl` property value.
-These should, to avoid being a participant in a denial-of-service attack, keep track of which `VerifyUrl` domains and IPs have a history of having any result other than returning a correct verification hash.
+This exchange normally requires a pre-existing relationship between the participants, but it isn't unreasonable to suppose that open servers might exist that will take authentication requests with any valid URL as the `Verify` property value.
+These should, to avoid being a participant in a denial-of-service attack, keep track of which `Verify` domains and IPs have a history of having any result other than returning a correct verification hash.

 ### What if there's a website that will host files from anyone?
 Maybe don't claim that website as one that you have exclusive control over.